ElementAstro/Sodium/doc/index.md

 ### Guide Method ###

-The `guide` method allows a client to request PHD2 to do whatever it needs to start guiding and to report when guiding is settled and stable.
+The `guide` method allows a client to request LGuider2 to do whatever it needs to start guiding and to report when guiding is settled and stable.

-When the `guide` method command is received, PHD2 will respond immediately indicating that the `guide` sequence has started.
+When the `guide` method command is received, LGuider2 will respond immediately indicating that the `guide` sequence has started.
 The `guide` method will return an error status if equipment is not connected.
-PHD will then:
+LGuider will then:

   * start capturing if necessary
   * auto-select a guide star if one is not already selected.
 It the optional ROI parameter is present, star selection will be confined to the specified region of interest.